dfsp-spirit/fsbrain/README.md

 First versions of some volume visualization functions are available in the current dev version.
 You can find [a preview of the results here](./web/fsbrain_volume.md).

-### Example Notebook
+### Example Notebooks

-To see a combination of example figures and the code used to produce them, you should have a look at the [example notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/blob/develop/web/Rmd_web_examples/examples.html).
+To see a combination of example figures and the code used to produce them, you should have a look at the example notebooks: [getting started notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/blob/develop/web/Rmd_web_examples/examples.html) and [advanced examples notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/blob/develop/web/Rmd_web_examples/examples_adv.html).

 ## Contributing